ThatJeffGuy/speaker-identification-toolkit/README.md

   - This keeps your video files and generated wavs/jsons, uniquenly named like S02E13.wav and S02E13.json, etc.

 ### 1B.
 Use UVR or a similar vocal isolation project - EXTERNAL
- - Diarizing audio with background noise, music, etc. will result in very poor diarization results.
- - Singing from background music will be a speaker, etc.
+ - Diarizing audio with background noise, music, etc. will result in very poor diarization results, ex. singing from background music will be labeled as a speaker, etc.
  - [UVR Project](https://github.com/Anjok07/ultimatevocalremovergui)

 ### 2. Generate Speaker Diarization Data - STABLE